Your white guilt is not absolved. It’s also not welcome in our conversations, and it is certainly not something we care to accommodate.

 Mariel Baez ’26 is a biology major and neuroscience and Latina/o studies concentrator from Springfield, Mass.

-Uhart Bradnock ’27 is a chemistry major with concentrations in biomolecular engineering, environmental science, and francophone studies from Trenton, N.J.
+Uhart Bradnock ’27 is a prospective chemistry major with concentrations in biomolecular engineering, environmental science, and francophone studies from Trenton, N.J.

 Chiaka Leilah Duruaku ’26 is a sociology and Chinese double major from Brooklyn, N.Y.